pschmitt/pyrundeck/README.md

 This is a Python REST API client for Rundeck 2.6+

-The current version needs Rundeck 3.1+ but many parts still work with older versions of Rundeck if you specify a lower `api_version` argument.
+Some function or options required are newer Rundeck version and you need to pass a associated `api_version` to the constructor.

 ## Example